 Come experience Brown's Orchard!
 We strive to creative unique family experiences and lasting memories.
 We invite you to visit us throughout the year for art and music, special dinners, educational events and fun with food!

 We are not booking any tours at this time.

 We take pride in our orchards, farm, gardens, market and employees and love to share that with the community.
 The perfect way to learn about the importance of farming, food production, and respect for nature is to visit a real working farm.
 Our tours are fun and informative for all ages.
 It’s no wonder that teachers and bus tour companies return year after year to tour Brown’s Orchards.

-Amidst the rolling hills of Southern York County, PA, Brown's Orchards stretches across 200 breathtaking acres of rich scenic farmland.
-Brown’s grows & sells its own asparagus, strawberries, cherries, raspberries, blueberries, peaches, sweet corn, nectarines, plums, apples, pears, and pumpkins.
+Amidst the rolling hills of Southern York County, PA, Brown's Orchards stretches across a little over 100 breathtaking acres of rich scenic farmland.
+Brown’s grows & sells its own strawberries, cherries, peaches, nectarines, plums, and apples.
 To keep the harvest coming year after year, we practice Integrated Pest Management (IPM) methods.
 These farming practices limit the use of pesticides.
 We monitor each crop intently so we can make wise decisions about pest or disease control.
 Brown's Orchards are managed by Andrew Salisbury.